jeff-hughes/reghelper/cran-comments.md

 ## Submission notes

+Resubmit of submission from a few days ago -- fixing broken URL and adding a citation for one technique to the description, as requested.

+Notes from original submission:
 This updated version includes a couple breaking changes (including removal of two previously deprecated functions), but mostly provides a bug fix and some minor quality of life improvements.